“The main ingredient in stardom is the rest of the team.” – Coach John Wooden

 - Character Matters

 When examining the life of John Wooden, one finds a tremendous man that influenced millions in his lifetime.
 The trait that stands out is his rock-solid character.
 Strength to do the right thing at all times, and to teach others to do the same.
 Most of us will never reach the sphere of influence John Wooden had, but our character matters just the same as his.
 Without realizing it, our actions and deeds spread far and wide.
 We may think our sphere is relatively tiny, but it expands greatly when we consider the effect of it moving from one person to the next.
 Consider this reality as you move forward.
 Live in a way that Coach Wooden would say, “You’re a winner in life.”
-Do you reflect some of the Characteristics of Growing Dads?

 For more family-strengthening resources, go to FamilyFirst.net.